-319.4.2 IF A SUSPECT IS ARRESTED
+320.4.2 IF A SUSPECT IS ARRESTED

-If a suspect is arrested, deputies should:
+If a suspect is arrested, officers should:

-- (a) Advise the victim that there is no guarantee the suspect will remain in custody. - (b) Provide the victim with a Domestic Violence information handout. - (c) Advise the victim that there may be additional information available of the Sheriff's Office webpage, including links to "VINE: Victim Information and Notification Everyday" which is a service that will notify them when the offender is released from jail. - (d) Advise the victim whether any type of court order will be in effect when the suspect is released from jail, if known.
+- a.
+Advise the victim that there is no guarantee the suspect will remain in custody. - b.
+Provide the victim's contact information to the jail staff to enable notification of the victim upon the suspect's release from jail. - c.
+Advise the victim whether any type of court order will be in effect when the suspect is released from jail.

-319.4.3 IF NO ARREST IS MADE
+320.4.3 IF NO ARREST IS MADE

-If no arrest is made, the deputy should:
+If no arrest is made, the officer should:

-- (a) Advise the parties of any options, including but not limited to: - 1.
+- a.
+Advise the parties of any options, including but not limited to: - 1.
 Voluntary separation of the parties. - 2.
-Appropriate resource referrals (e.g., counselors, friends, relatives, shelter homes, victim witness unit).

-(b) Document the resolution in a report.
+Appropriate resource referrals (e.g., counselors, friends, relatives, shelter homes, victim witness unit). - b.
+Document the resolution in a report.

-319.5 VICTIM ASSISTANCE
+320.5 VICTIM ASSISTANCE

 Victims may be traumatized or confused.
-Deputies should:
+Officers should:

-- (a) Recognize that a victim's behavior and actions may be affected. - (b) Provide the victim with the office's domestic violence information handout, even if the incident may not rise to the level of a crime. - (c) Alert the victim to any available victim advocates, shelters, and community resources. - (d) Stand by for a reasonable amount of time when an involved person requests law enforcement assistance while removing essential items of personal property. - (e) Seek medical assistance as soon as practicable for the victim if the victim has sustained injury or complains of pain. - (f) Ask the victim whether the victim has a safe place to stay.
-Assist in arranging to transport the victim to an alternate shelter if the victim expresses a safety concern or if the deputy determines that a need exists. - (g) Make reasonable efforts to ensure that children or dependent adults who are under the supervision of the suspect or victim are being properly cared for. - (h) Seek or assist the victim in obtaining an emergency order if appropriate (RCW 10.99.040).
+a.
+Recognize that a victim's behavior and actions may be affected.

+- b.
+Provide the victim with the department's domestic violence information handout, even if the incident may not rise to the level of a crime. - c.
+Alert the victim to any available victim advocates, shelters, and community resources. - d.
+Stand by for a reasonable amount of time when an involved person requests law enforcement assistance while removing essential items of personal property. - e.
+Seek medical assistance as soon as practicable for the victim if the victim has sustained injury or complains of pain. - f.
+Ask the victim whether the victim has a safe place to stay.
+Assist in arranging to transport the victim to an alternate shelter if the victim expresses a safety concern or if the officer determines that a need exists. - g.
+Make reasonable efforts to ensure that children or dependent adults who are under the supervision of the suspect or victim are being properly cared for. - h.
+Seek or assist the victim in obtaining an emergency order if appropriate (RCW 10.99.040).